 Governance – narrative questions

-1. Disclose the organization's governance around climate-related risks and opportunities.
+1. Disclose the Company's governance around climate-related risks and opportunities.

-• Identify and include any publicly stated climate risk goals
+• Identify and include any publicly stated climate goals

 1

-• Describe where climate risk disclosure is handled within the organization’s structure, e.g., at a group level, entity level, or a combination.
+• Describe where climate-related disclosure is handled within the organization’s structure, e.g., at a group level, entity level, or a combination.
 If handled at the group level, describe what activities are undertaken at the company level.

 A. Describe the board's oversight of climate-related risks and opportunities.

-• Describe who on your board or committees is responsible for the oversight of managing the climate-related financial risks.
+• Describe the board and / or committees responsible for the oversight of managing the climate-related financial risks.

 B. Describe management's role in assessing and managing climate-related risks and opportunities.